original logo

 Your actual rating on your chess server will go up and down every time you play a rated game, but for all purposes related to tournament management, your actual rating changes will be ignored.
 Your rating is locked in, or “fixed,” for the purposes of the tournament.

-It comes from your average rating during the previous tournament.
-League automation “fingered” your handle once daily during the previous tournament, and averaged those numbers to determine your fixed rating for the next tournament.
-Fixed Ratings of players new to the League will be determined by the Entry Clerk.
 To find your fixed rating for the next tournament, look for a link on the home page of the League website, some time after the start of playoffs of the previous tournament.
+If you don't see your rating there, contact the Entry Clerk.

 Why does a Fixed Rating matter?
 Your team’s average (based on the top four players only) determines which section your team will play in.
 Ratings fluctuate.
 So your “fixed” rating is used.
 Since fixed ratings are established prior to the end the previous tournament, teams can begin planning their teams for the next tournament at that time, although team entries may not begin until later.
 For the projected dates on which teams may begin entering, see “Upcoming Tournament Dates” on the home page.